 m.Logging = 1

 This action starts the transmitting of data from all selected sensors.
-You can also start transmission by tapping the Start button in MATLAB Mobile on the device.
+You can also start transmission by tapping the Start button in MATLAB Mobile.

 You can see a display of the object properties any